Meenachinmay/ccards/README.md

 The project includes HTTP tests that can be run using REST client tools like [REST Client for VS Code](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) or [Postman](https://www.postman.com/).

-The HTTP tests are located in `tests/http_tests/api_tests.http`.
-They demonstrate the API endpoints and how to use them.
+The HTTP tests are located in:
+- `tests/http_tests/api_tests.http`: Basic API functionality tests
+- `tests/http_tests/transaction_tests.http`: Transaction-related API tests

-To run the HTTP tests:
+To run the basic API tests:

 1. Start the application
 2. Open `tests/http_tests/api_tests.http` in a REST client